afadesigns/pyweb/README.md

 ## Development

-To build and run `pyweb` from source, you will need Python 3.10+ and the Rust toolchain (nightly).
+This project uses a `Makefile` to streamline the development process.
+You will need Python 3.10+, the Rust toolchain (nightly), and `make`.

 1.  **Clone the repository:**
     ```bash